Louisburg College: History

 Other changes in the early twentieth century included the erection of the three-story Davis Building, named in memory of Matthew S. Davis, and the reorganization of the college into an institution with junior college rating (1914–1915).

 During the presidency of Arthur D. Mohn in the 1920s, Louisburg College experienced a period of building expansion.
 The West Wing of Main Building, the Pattie Julia Wright Dormitory, and the Franklin County Building were constructed.
 Unfortunately, a disastrous fire gutted Main Building and the new West Wing in 1928.
 Closely following the fire came the Great Depression, and the college was burdened with debt and a shrinking enrollment.

 The Reverend Armour David Wilcox, former minister of the Louisburg Methodist Church, served as president of the college from 1931 to 1937.
 Louisburg College became co-educational in 1931, and student enrollment immediately increased.
 By the end of World War II, institutional debts had been paid.
-Walter Patten served as president from 1939–1947 and Samuel M. Holton from 1947–1955.
+Walter Patten served as president from 1939 to 1947 and Samuel M. Holton from 1947 to 1955.
 In 1952, Louisburg College was accredited by the Southern Association of Colleges and Schools.

 In 1956, a planning committee of the North Carolina Conference of the Methodist Church recommended the establishment of two co-educational senior colleges and the merger of Louisburg College into one of the institutions.
 The college alumni and the citizens of Franklin County joined to oppose the merger.
 A "Keep Louisburg at Home" campaign emphasized the depth of local support for the junior college.
 The Conference decided, in response to this endeavor, to retain Louisburg College as an accredited junior college.

 A period of revitalization and growth occurred during the administration of president Cecil W. Robbins (1955–1974).
 Student enrollment, faculty size, budget, and physical plant were significantly increased and improved.
 In 1961, the college purchased the Mills High School property on the east side of Main Street; the Mills Building was remodeled to serve as the college auditorium-classroom building.
 During the Robbins administration, four dormitories, a library, a cafeteria and a student center were constructed.

-From 1975 to 1992, Dr. J. Allen Norris, Jr. served as college president.
-The Board of Trustees initiated the Third Century Campaign in 1980.
+From 1975 to 1992, J. Allen Norris, Jr. served as college president.
+The board of trustees initiated the Third Century Campaign in 1980.
 The $4.2 million goal of the first phase of the campaign was surpassed, resulting in the construction of the E. Hoover Taft, Jr. Classroom Building.
 Through the generosity of the United Methodist Men of the Raleigh District, the Clifton L. Benson Chapel and Religious Life Center was opened in 1986.
 A new auditorium and theater complex was also constructed.

 During the 1986–87 school year, Louisburg College held a Bicentennial Celebration in recognition of its unique two-hundred-year heritage.
 The first college flag was designed and displayed during the celebration, and the first published history of the college, Louisburg College Echoes, was issued in 1988.